 7.7.5.
 A Dispatch Instruction for a Balancing Facility Out of Merit and a Non Balancing Facility for a Trading Interval must not be issued earlier than 2:00 PM on the Scheduling Day for the Trading Day on which the Trading Interval falls or later than the end of the Trading Interval.

-7.7.5A.
-For the purpose of determining the quantity described in clause [6.15.1(b)(i)clause 6.17.6(c)(i) for each Trading Interval the quantity is :

-(a) where System Management has been provided with information in accordance with clause 7.7.5B, System Management’s estimate of the MWh reduction in output, by Trading Interval, of the Non-Scheduled Generator as a result of System Management’s Dispatch Instruction.; or

-(b) in the case of a Non-Scheduled Generator included in a Resource Plan, for which System Management has not been provided with information in accordance with clause 7.7.5B, the greater of zero and the MWh difference between the Resource Plan MWh quantity of the Non-Scheduled Generator less the MWh output of the Non-Scheduled generator over the Trading Interval implied by its Dispatch Instruction.

 7.7.5AA.
-System Management must determine the estimate in clause 7.7.5A in accordance with the Power System Operating Procedure which may take into account the information provided under clause 7.7.5B to provide the estimate to the IMO as soon as reasonably practicable but in any event in time for settlements.
+System Management must determine the estimate in clause 6.15.1(b)(i) in accordance with the Power System Operating Procedure which may take into account the information provided under clause 7.7.5B to provide the estimate to the IMO as soon as reasonably practicable but in any event in time for settlements under chapter 9.

 7.7.5B.
-A Market Participant must provide System Management with information specified in the Power System Operation Procedure to support the calculation of the quantity described in clause 7.7.5A(a).
+A Market Participant must provide System Management with information specified in the Power System Operation Procedure to support the calculation of the quantity described in clause 6.15.1(b)(i).

 7.7.5C.
 The Power System Operation Procedure must specify that actual wind data for the site of a wind farm and the number of turbines operating, if made available by a Market Participant to System Management, are sufficient to allow System Management to determine what the output of a wind farm would have been had no Dispatch Instruction been issued.